mishakorzik/Ultra-DDos/README.md

 </p>

-> Ultra-DDos was created to destroy bad sites, this script is very powerful!
+> Ultra-DDos was created to destroy bad IP Address, this script is very powerful!

 ---